sourcegraph/sourcegraph-public-snapshot/doc/cli/references/users/prune.md

   -remove-null-users
     	removes users with no last active value
   -trace
-    	Log the trace ID for requests~ See https://docs~sourcegraph~com/admin/observability/tracing -user-agent-telemetry
+    	Log the trace ID for requests.
+See https://docs.sourcegraph.com/admin/observability/tracing -user-agent-telemetry
     	Include the operating system and architecture in the User-Agent sent with requests to Sourcegraph (default true)

-This command removes users from a Sourcegraph instance who have been inactive for 60 or more days~ Admin accounts are omitted by default~
+This command removes users from a Sourcegraph instance who have been inactive for 60 or more days.
+Admin accounts are omitted by default.

 Examples: